Jo-mart31/Odin_Recipe/README.md

 # Odin_Recipe
 First Project in Odin Project curriculum.
 I decided to repeat this project again so that I could retain my knowledge of HTML.
 I was on a hiatus for about 2 months so I almost forgot all of the things I learned several months ago.
 Got to start now.
 Good luck to me!
+Finally finished it today!
+Let's move on to learning CSS now and improve this website.